edgio-docs/edgio-docs/guides/uplynk/acquire/live/on_prem_slicer.md

 By default, the Live Slicer logs error conditions and informational messages.
 Configure the Live Slicer to also log debug messages by adding the following configuration to your Live Slicer configuration file: `verbosity: 3`<br />[Learn more](#configuration-file-settings).

-Alternatively, use the following syntax if you plan on starting the Live Slicer via the command line: `sudo systemctl start uplynk_liveslicer.service -v 3`
+Alternatively, use the following syntax if you plan on starting the Live Slicer via the command line: <br />`sudo systemctl start uplynk_liveslicer.service -v 3`

 ## Live Slicer Failover  {/*live-slicer-failover*/}